worldbank/worldex/api/README.md

 ## Populating the database

 You can populate the database with a few datasets stored in an aws bucket.
-To do this, you will have to setup the aws environment variables, including the credentials.

-From the project root run

-### `just prep-aws-env`

-### AWS environment variables

-From the project root, run

-from the `api` directory like so
+From the `api` directory run

 ```
 just run-script populate_nigeria_pop_density